ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-om3.md

 !!! warning
     MOM6 provides the ability to vertically remap diagnostics onto user-defined vertical coordinates, including density coordinates (check [MOM6 vertically remapped diagnostics documentation](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html#vertically-remapped-diagnostics) for more information).
 Remapping to density coordinates can add substantially to the runtime of the model.
 The default `diag_table` used by {{ model }} includes diagnostics remapped to density coordinates.
 These should be removed for performance reasons if they are not needed.

+#### Create a custom {{ model }} build
+All the executables needed to run {{ model }} are pre-built using _Spack_.<br>
+To customise {{ model }}'s build, including changes in the source code of one of its components, refer to [Modify and build an ACCESS model's source code](/models/run-a-model/build_a_model#{{model|lower}}).

+### Edit _payu_ configuration

+_Payu_ is the experiment manager used for {{ model }}.
+It tracks input and configuration files used and organises model output.
+It also provides a common interface to several ACCESS models.
+The `config.yaml` file located in the _control_ directory is the _payu_ configuration, which controls the configuration of the experiment manager.
+It contains several parts, some of which it is more likely will need modification, and others which are rarely changed without having a deep understanding of how the model is configured.

+To find out more about configuration settings for the `config.yaml` file, refer to [how to configure your experiment with payu](https://payu.readthedocs.io/en/latest/config.html).

-### Start the run from a specific restart file {: id='specific-restart'}
+#### Start the run from a specific restart file {: id='specific-restart'}

 By default, the configuration will start from a "cold-start", where initial conditions are set based on observations of salinity and temperature, but all other model variables are zero.

-To extend or branch off from an existing experiment, the model can be configured to start from an existing restart file.
+To extend or branch off from an existing experiment, _payu_ can be configured such that the model starts from an existing restart file.

 To do this, add a [`restart:` entry](https://payu.readthedocs.io/en/latest/config.html#miscellaneous) to the `config.yaml` file, specifying the path to a folder containing existing restart files.
 Or, to do this automatically when setting up an experiment, add the `-r` flag to the `payu clone` command: